These Rad Ombré Brows Are Not For The Faint Of Heart

 Advertisement

 Step 3.
-Apply a lighter shade of purple to the centre of the brows, blending into the darker purple to maintain a soft transition.
+Apply a lighter shade of purple to the center of the brows, blending into the darker purple to maintain a soft transition.

 Step 4.
 Finally, apply a pale-purple shadow to the inner third and blend the edges into the medium tone.
 Repeat on your other arch.